The Perfect Itinerary To See Rome In 2 Days

 Trevi Fountain

-Trevi Fountain is the most beautiful one in Rome
+Trevi Fountain is a must see in Rome in 2 days

 How to move around Rome

-In case you do need to use public transport, you’ll be glad to know that it is quite efficient, with several buses and metro lines.
+In case you do need to use public transport in Rome, you’ll be glad to know that it is quite efficient, with several buses and a subway system too.

 Villa Borghese Gardens